-David shared many important models in his post, and others chime in through the comments with more (worth reviewing those).
+David shared many important frameworks in his post, and others chime in through the comments with more (worth reviewing those).
 However, what really caught my mind was David’s graphic which called the connection between “what is happening” and “how to address it”.
-Same is true for many of the models and this is the reason that experienced Transformation Leads reference multiple models.
+Same is true for many of the frameworks and this is the reason that experienced Transformation Leads reference multiple frameworks.

-Different types of models for different types of change (organizational contexts and strategies)
+Different types of frameworks for different types of change (organizational contexts and strategies)

 Reading and reflecting reminded me that:

-- Other models recommended are action-oriented, focused on how to change, and describe steps and activities to help people traverse this experience.
+- Other frameworks recommended are action-oriented, focused on how to change, and describe steps and activities to help people traverse this experience.

 It is essential to understand the difference and to use them appropriately.